 A credit card is the fastest way to build new credit if you have no previous credit history or to re-establish good credit if you have some issues that have left you with a low credit score.
 But you need to find the right credit card so that you receive approval on your application.

 This is much easier when you choose a First Progress Platinum MasterCard.
-There are three different options available through First Progress, and the best part is you can avoid credit check.
-There’s also excellent card benefits with each of the options.
+There are three different options available through First Progress, and the best part is you can avoid a credit check.
+There are also excellent card benefits for each of the options.
 Learn more about them and find out how you can apply below.

 How Credit Cards from First Progress Work

 Each of the three First Progress Platinum MasterCard share two things in common – they don’t require a minimum credit score or any sort of credit history, making it much easier for you to get approved than it is with other types of credit cards.
 This makes these cards ideal whether your goal is to re-establish good credit after some past mistakes or build new credit.
 The first option is the Platinum Prestige Secured Credit Card.

 - Variable annual percentage rate (APR) of 9.99% for purchases